podviaznikov/podviaznikov.com/resources/now.md

 Maryna is studying interaction design in Hong Kong so I'm here by myself for the first time in an adult life.

-I do have more free time than usual which I'm spending on [reading](http://podviaznikov.com/on-reading/), programming in Clojure (still enjoying it), trying and failing so far to learn Spanish, playing more outdoor football these days and cycling.
+I do have more free time than usual which I'm spending it on [reading](http://podviaznikov.com/on-reading/), programming in Clojure (still enjoying it), trying, and failing so far, to learn Spanish, playing outdoor football and cycling.

 The most important part is that I'm trying to reflect on my readings, experiences, and ideas.
-The best day for me is when I have a buzz of various ideas and thoughts in my head.
+The best day for me is the one when I have a buzz of various ideas and thoughts in my head.